CyberSecAlexG/Recoil-Tweaker/README.md

 # PLEASE NOTE, THESE VALUES ARE MULTIPLIERS, NOT FLAT VALUES.
 FOR EXAMPLE, SETTING A VALUE TO 0.5 WILL HALVE THE DEFAULT VALUE.
 # ALSO, DO NOT SET ANY VALUES DIRECTLY TO 0, IT CAN BREAK THE GAME.
 SETTING RECOIL TO 0 WILL RESULT IN A BROKEN CAMERA.

 ### Credits to Yim and Kiki for the idea, and code references.
+### Use of the CustomTKinter: https://github.com/TomSchimansky/CustomTkinter
+### Use of the CustomMessageBox from https://github.com/Akascape/CTkMessagebox